stevensacks/storybook-mobile-addon/README.md

 This addon offers suggestions on how you can improve the HTML, CSS and UX of your components to be more mobile-friendly.

-This is a rewrite of Alex Holachek's original [storybook-mobile](https://github.com/aholachek/storybook-mobile) addon to make it compatible with the more recent versions of Storybook.
+This is a rewrite of Alex Holachek's original [storybook-mobile](https://github.com/aholachek/storybook-mobile) addon to make it compatible with Storybook 7.

 <a href="https://storybook-mobile.netlify.app/?path=/story/signup-form--default" alt="screenshot of storybook-mobile addon">
     <img src="./screenshot.png" width="600px">